 Are you an impulse shopper?Is it a need vs want?
 If you buy things you didn’t set out to buy, and do so on a fairly regular basis, it’s likely that you are.
 Everyone has the odd impulse purchase every now and again, but if you’re doing it all the time and using your credit cards to make purchases, then you could have a bit of a problem.
 It’s time to cut down, and the way to do this is to distinguish between needing something and simply wanting it.
 There’s no getting away from the fact that we live in a consumer culture.
 People like to buy … [Read more...] about Need vs Want – How to Shop Sensibly and Stop Impulse Spending

 The stock market itself is hot right now, and I think that it is definitely going to be a continuing trend higher this year.
 With all of the investment options to consider, wouldn't it be nice to have some very helpful information to base your decisions upon?
 That's why I've turned to investing newsletters to help me pick stocks.
-I mentioned one of my favorites, Jason Bond Picks, when I talked last week about short term swing trading that I have been doing for the past six months.
-Online Investing Newsletters Are A Great Resource Sure you can … [Read more...] about How Investing Newsletters Can Make You A Better Investor
+Online Investing Newsletters Are A Great Resource Sure you can go find information about which stocks to buy and sell by yourself, and you will still need to do a little bit of your own research.
+You don't want … [Read more...] about How Investing Newsletters Can Make You A Better Investor

 A friend that I looked up to recently died.
 June Walbert, a Certified Financial Planner with USAA, recently lost her battle with cancer.
 June had a huge presence as one of USAA's spokespersons on social media sites like Facebook, Twitter, and YouTube.
-(Side Note: You should definitely check out her great personal finance videos on June Walbert's YouTube channel) But, June's death happened to coincide with my own recent writing about estate planning and recently interviewed Rob Aschbach about estate planning for the Money Q&A Podcast a … [Read more...] about Social Media After Death – What Happens To Your Accounts And How To Prepare
+But, June's death happened to coincide with my own recent writing about estate planning and recently interviewed Rob Aschbach about estate planning for the Money Q&A Podcast a few weeks ago as well.
+So, to say that I've been thinking a lot lately about estate planning and what happens … [Read more...] about Social Media After Death – What Happens To Your Accounts And How To Prepare